 If you live in a home in a newer subdivision, or at least one that’s been built under current construction guidelines, and have hurricane shutters, you shouldn’t worry about the high winds.
-The storm surge and flooding will be the biggest threat to your home, McCrane said.

 If you’re in a flood zone, you should be prepared to evacuate as a hurricane approaches.
 Check your county’s emergency management website to determine if you fall in an evacuation zone.

 You should also plan to flee the storm if you live in a mobile home park or manufactured home.

 For some, it’s just a matter of gassing up the SUV and heading to a hotel in another state.
 But what if you don’t have that luxury — or extra funds?

 It may be slim pickings, but there are three resources for people to affordably evacuate ahead of a hurricane.